linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-and-loki-to-access-service-logs/index.md

     fluentd -c ./fluent/fluent.conf -vv &
     ```

-### Loki
+## Loki Installation

-The example log monitoring stack uses the same instance that hosts Fluentd.
+The example log monitoring stack uses the same Nanode instance that hosts Fluentd.
 The plugin that links Loki as the accumulator of Fluentd logs is installed and attached after Fluentd and Loki.

 1. First, download the Debian package from the Grafana Loki Releases page: